Sitecore-Hackathon/2022-NameTooLongException/ENTRYFORM.md

 > __Important__
 >
 > Copy and paste the content of this file into README.md or face automatic __disqualification__
-> Headlines and subheadlines shall be retained.
+> All headlines and subheadlines shall be retained if not noted otherwise.
 > Fill in text in each section as instructed and then delete the existing text, including this blockquote.

 You can find a very good reference to Github flavoured markdown reference in [this cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
 If you want something a bit more WYSIWYG for editing then could use [StackEdit](https://stackedit.io/app) which provides a more user friendly interface for generating the Markdown code.
 Those of you who are [VS Code fans](https://code.visualstudio.com/docs/languages/markdown#_markdown-preview) can edit/preview directly in that interface too.